breezy11/stock-sentiment-analysis/README.md

 This data set consists of two csv files. </br>

-'upload_DJIA_table.csv' file contains the information about the stock price.</br>
+'value.csv' file contains the information about the stock price.</br>

-'Combined_News_DJIA.csv' file contains the news for each date and a label that tracks what direction the stock went. </br>
+'combined-news' file contains the news for each date and a label that tracks what direction the stock went. </br>
 "1" when DJIA Adj Close value rose or stayed as the same. </br>
 "0" when DJIA Adj Close value decreased. </br>
 The news are ranked by reddit users votes, and only the top 25 headlines are considered for a single date.